zepinglee/citeproc-js/README.rst

           Run a group of tests with the specified prefix.
       -a, --all
           Run all tests.
-      -l, --list
-          List available groups and styles.
+      Option for use with -s, -g, or -a:
           -c, --cranky
               Validate CSL in selected fixtures
-      For style development (may be used with -s, -g, or -a):
+      Options for style development with -s, -g, or -a:
           -S, --style
               Style name (without spaces).
-Requires also -w.
+Without -C, requires -w.
           -w, --watch
-            Path to CSL source file watch for changes.
-Requires also -S.
+              Path to CSL source file watch for changes, relative to repository root.
+Without -C, requires -S.
-        -C, --compose-tests
-            Path to CSL JSON file containing item data.
-Requires also -S.
-            Creates boilerplate test fixtures in -S style test directory.
-            Existing files will be overwritten: be sure to rename files after generating boilerplate.
+          Option for use with -s, -g, or -a with -S and -w:
               -k, --key-query
-            When tests fail, stop processeing and ask whether to adopt the processor output as the RESULT.
+                  When tests fail, stop processing and ask whether to adopt the processor output as the RESULT.
 Useful for rapidly back-fitting tests to existing styles.
+          Option for use with -S:
+              -C, --compose-tests
+                  Path to CSL JSON file containing item data, relative to repository root.
+Requires also -S. Creates draft test fixtures in -S style test directory.
+Existing files will be overwritten: be sure to rename files after generating draft fixtures.
+      Option for use on its own, or with -S
+          -l, --list
+              List available groups and styles.

 ----------
 Watch mode